louislefevre/python-interactive/README.md

 #### Properties
 - `pythonPath` (string): path to the Python interpreter.
 - `process` (ChildProcess): the Python process.
-- `script` (string): Python script containing all of the commands that have been executed for the current process.
+- `history` (Array\<string>): array containing all of the commands that have been executed for the current process.

 ### `start()`
 Spawns a new Python process.

 A new process is spawned using the Python interpreter as defined by the `pythonPath` property, though only if no process is currently running.
 To kill the current process, call `stop()`.
-Note that the `script` property is reset when calling this method.
+Note that the `history` property is reset when calling this method.

 Returns a Promise containing a string with the Python interpreter welcome message.